AjayPenugonda/BioSparkED/R_Tutorial.md

 basic commands in R, that will allow you to create simple visualizations and manipulate data much easier.

+### Installing the Packages
+To begin, we need to install and load the `ggplot2` and `dplyr` packages.
+These packages provide powerful tools for data visualization and data manipulation respectively.

 ``` r
 library(ggplot2)
 ```